edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/struct_deploy/README.txt

 - data

-    Contains all the data and files which may be used by our application to persist information
+    Contains all the data and files which may be used by our application to persist or read information

 - db